pascalduez/SassyIcons/README.md

 # SassyIcons

 Flexible system to manipulate icons, SVG, PNG, sprites.

-On top of compass sprite tools.
+Works on top of compass sprite tools.
 SVG first with PNG sprite fallback, or PNG first with hidpi sprite support.

 ## Mixins